thijsvanderwoude/bastille-template-wordpress/README.md

 # bastille-template-wordpress
-Improved (for me) Bastille template to bootstrap Wordpress into a Bastille jail.
+Improved (for me) Bastille template to bootstrap WordPress into a Bastille jail.

 ## Changes
 These are some of the changes I've made.
+- WordPress now accesses the database through a Unix socket instead of a TCP socket.
+- WordPress database credentials are now in line with the standard wp-config.php.
+-
 - Removed wordpress package, instead it installs wp-cli, and through wp-cli it automatically installs WordPress.
-- Add bash and .bashrc for easier maintenance.
+- Add bash and .bash_profile for easier maintenance with wp-autocompletion.bash.

 ## Bootstrap
 ```shell